Frances Codd Slusarz

 By Fran Slusarz, The Workplace of Tomorrow: Not as Silly as They Predicted, Not as Bad as You Fear: Mid-century was the golden age of futurism and if you are of a certain (ahem) age, you spent far too many hours on Saturday morning watching cartoons about The World of...

 Watch Out for Parasitic Layoffs: Companies are Dropping Headcount to Boost the Bottom Line While No One’s Paying Attention

 By Fran Slusarz, It happens in every economic downturn.
 Companies that are doing just fine, thank you, go through rounds of layoffs to the cheers of Wall Street.
 Their stock value goes up because they cut expenses, and there’s no real consumer or job market backlash....

+What If They Opened the Economy and No One Came?
 By Fran Slusarz, With all 50 states set to lift at least some restrictions as we head into Memorial Day weekend, it is the perfect time to look at what this means – and doesn’t mean – for America’s workers.
-A reopening, however broad, isn’t going to magic us back...
+A reopening,...

 By Fran Slusarz, If you are as outraged as I am by the well-capitalized hospitality industry and publicly traded companies gobbling up Paycheck Protection Program (PPP) loans meant for small businesses desperate for a way to pay their employees, you know that...

-By Fran Slusarz, Even though the majority of Americans think it is too soon, states across the nation are declaring themselves “open.”
-Connecticut canceled in-person classes for the rest of the school year on May 5, but plans to “open” on May 20.
-One way or another,...
+What You Need to Know Before You Return to Work By Fran Slusarz, Even though the majority of Americans think it is too soon, states across the nation are declaring themselves “open.”
+Connecticut canceled in-person classes for the rest of the school year on May 5, but...